xinglinchen666/DevOpsLectureNotesV3/WK7_Terraform/hands_on/2 - module_and_variables.md

 }
 ```

-Without these two files, the upper layer output.tf and variables.tf cannot parse correctly
+Without these two files, the upper layer outputs.tf and variables.tf cannot parse correctly

-Now run `terraform apply` for the version 1.0.0
+Now run `terraform apply -var="app_version=1.0.0"` for the version 1.0.0